Zardoz89/SimpleVFS/README.rst

 D:GameVFS is a work in progress and its API is not stable.
 There might be compatibility breaking changes in future versions.

-GamedVFS it's a fork from D-GameVFS that updates to the latest changes of the language, and attempt to polish and finish the previous works.
+GamedVFS it's a fork from `D-GameVFS: <https://github.com/kiith-sa/D-GameVFS>`_ that updates to the latest changes of the language, and attempt to polish and finish the previous works.

 --------